Overview

 When reviewing claims or disputes, use the Initial Inventory tab to establish baseline condition, then review check tabs to identify when damage or missing items were first recorded.

-Start with the Items with New Exceptions section on each check tab to quickly identify changes introduced during that check.
+Start with the Items with new exceptions section on each check tab to identify changes introduced during that check.